 - Ibuprofen and acetaminophen can be taken for pain relief / anti-inflammation; they are safe to take while breastfeeding.

-- Mom can be given antibiotics for mastitis, that are safe while breastfeeding.
+- Mom can be given antibiotics for mastitis that are safe while breastfeeding.
 This is given only if the infection is a bacterial infection.
 The mother should finish all her antibiotics and not stop when she is feeling better.
 If the infection does not disappear after a course of antibiotics, the mother should see a physician to rule out the possibility of inflammatory breast cancer.
-Chronic mastitis that keeps appearing in the same spot can indicate a breast tumor.
+Chronic mastitis that keeps appearing in the same spot can also indicate a breast tumor.
 How to self-check for breast cancer while breastfeeding.

 - Feed your baby on demand.
 Do not try to keep your baby on a feeding schedule.